 Star Constellation of Cygnus

 In addition to all this there is also another incredible concept existing with these large stones atop Bird Mountain.
 The primary stones of the big stone thunderbird nest are also in alignment with the primary stars of the constellation of Cygnus the Swan.
 When all of the large stones on the ground are connected, they line up to represent the main stars of Cygnus found in the northern sky above.
 (The constellation of Cygnus is also called the Northern Cross.)
 Cygnus was revered by our ancestors.
 In the site sketch below the stones of Cygnus are black dots (N,S,E,W) connected with black lines.
 E and W stones are the wingspan, N stone is the tail and the S stone is the neck and head of the "Great Sky Bird".
+It is believed that some 15,000 years ago the star Deneb - the tail star (N) of the Great Sky Bird - was the pole star seen in the sky at that time.
+Atop the mountain the tail stone (N) is the northern point of the Bird.

 Here's an intriguing question: Were all these big stones perhaps moved into place, on purpose, by our thunderbird (shaman) ancestors to align directly with the stars of Cygnus the Great Sky Bird?
 And yet another important question to ponder is this: Do the stars of Cygnus actually align to create yet another visual depiction of the Great Bird in the form of a thunderbird on the ground instead?
 It could be so.
 Going back to prehistoric Siberia during the time of the last Ice Age 70,000 years ago and the dawn of bird shamanism there, this ancient idea of a Great Bird in the form of a celestial swan, goose, heron or crane – or perhaps just a massive “spirit bird” in the heavens – surely traveled with our ancient Siberian ancestors to land here on the bedrock of this continent too.